shaun-russell/expat-nlp/expat/README.md

 Otherwise, the NLTK annotator does PoS tagging, lemmatising (maybe?), and basic NER and has no external dependencies outside NLTK.

 ## Important info re: patterns
 - Patterns cannot end on an optional word, meaning the final word in a pattern must have a minimum of 1 or more (not zero).
-Instead, just make a copy of the pattern with that as required with a different priority value if the optional parameter is important.
+Instead, just make a copy of the pattern with that as required with a different weight value if the optional parameter is important.

 ## To-do